 - Learn methods to analyze and think strategically

 Graduates of the MSSL program should be able to:

-MSSL PLO #1: Demonstrate comprehensive knowledge of theories, concepts and global perspectives covered in the course works with real world applications.
+MSSL PLO #1: Demonstrate comprehensive knowledge of theories, concepts and global perspectives covered in the course works with real world applications of strategic leadership.

 MSSL PLO #3: Demonstrate both oral and written communication skills in an organizational and academic manner.